kodarn/Sparsnas/README.md

   * Crc16  - The standard Texas Instruments Crc16

 ### Figuring out the last byte in the XOR-key
 Lets take a step back and reason a little bit.
 The only two columns which are changed relative to led blinks are 'Data' and 'NewCnt'.
-That means they are the only two columns which can affect the Watt-value printed one the receiving display.
-Now, the 'NewCnt' column just measure the total amounts of led blinks.
+That means they are the only two columns which can affect the Watt-value printed on the receiving display.
+Now, the 'NewCnt' column only measures the total amounts of led blinks.
 However, the receiving display also shows the *current* power usage in Watts.
 We should look into the theory of how that works.
 Infact, this is commonly described as the process of converting led impulses to Watts in modern domestic electricity consumption and microgeneration meters.

 XXX TODO: Insert math theory here watts = watt-hours / hours = watt-hours / (seconds / 3600 ) = watt-hours * 3600 / seconds

 ### Default value assumption
-Our test-unscramble operation above we received the following result:
+In our test-unscramble operation above we received the following result:

 ```
     Data column: 8148